 - Include text and Snippets to the editor and resize, position etc to make the text from the DataSet look attractive in the layout.

 - Use the Template tab again but this time click on No Data.

 - Enter a message, using the text editor, to display a message when there is no data returned from the source so that your audience is not left with a blank screen.

 - Go to the Filter tab as we want to only show current meeting information so will need to filter using a SQL command

 - Tick to Use advanced filter clause.

 - Copy and paste the following into the Filter field to only show items where the meeting has started but hasn’t finished.

 - Go to the Caching tab and set the Update Interval.
 This is how long the client should wait between checks to make sure there’s no new data in the DataSet.
 For a live booking system, we would recommend setting a value of 5 minutes.

-Your Layout will show your updated information.
-Click in the background of the Layout Navigator to open the Layout Preview window below.
-Click on the play button to Preview the Layout to see the correct data displayed for the current meetings in Meeting Room 1, as defined in the DataSet.
+Your Layout will now show your updated information.
+Preview the Layout to see the correct data displayed for the current meetings in Meeting Room 1, as defined in the DataSet.

 If you edit the DataSet your changes will be available in the system straight away ready to be picked up by Players on their next collection, with no need to make any edits to the Layout.